CaptainDario/ETLCDB_data_reader/README.md

 of every ETL data set entry.

 However this package should be easily extendable to add support for accessing the other data.
+## Development notes
+For development *python 3.8* was used. <br/>
+The documentation was made with Sphinx and m2r. m2r is being used to automatically convert this README.md to .rst.
+This happens when the ```sphinx-build```-command is invoked.

 ## Additional Notes
 Pull requests and issues are welcome.